touchlab/KMMBridge/docs/misc/CI_BITS.md

 # CI Bits

-Some parts pulled from the cocoapods ci setup.
+Some parts pulled from the CocoaPods ci setup.
 We may want to add some back, but I don't think we need all of this.

 ### Reading from iOS Repo
 If you have a multirepo setup, and you want your separate iOS repo to be able to pull the remote podspec from a private repo